AndreaKant/AgentifyApi/README.md

    ```

 ### Option 2: gRPC Service
-1. Copy your .proto file to contracts/
+1. Copy your `.proto` file into the `contracts/` directory.
+The indexer will parse it automatically.
-2. It will be automatically detected and parsed
-3. **IMPORTANT**: until I implement abstract executor it will also be necessary to modify the executors file to add more gRPC services
+2. Generate the Python stubs from your `.proto` file.
+You can run this command from the root of the project:
+    ```bash
+    python -m grpc_tools.protoc -I./contracts --python_out=./agent/tools --grpc_python_out=./agent/tools your_service.proto
+    ```
+3. Import the new stubs and register the service in the `GRPC_REGISTRY` at the top of `agent/tools/executors.py`.

 ### Option 3: GraphQL
-1. Copy your schema to contracts/schema.graphql
+1. Copy your `schema.graphql` file into the `contracts/` directory.
-2. The indexer will parse it automatically
+2. The indexer will parse it automatically.
+The generic executor will handle it.

 After adding new APIs, re-run the indexer:
 ```bash